 - Patient education on medical home: The case manager explains to the patient the importance of having a medical home and the benefits of getting treated by a primary care doctor, such as ongoing preventive care, access to medications, and management of chronic diseases.
 Case managers follow a suggested script that program leaders update as needed.

-- Transmission of information to health center: After the meeting ends, the case manager faxes a summary of the patient's medical record to the receiving safety-net clinic.
+- Transmission of information to health center: Before the scheduled appointment, the case manager faxes a summary of the patient's medical record to the receiving safety-net clinic.

 - Reminder notice: Several days before the appointment, an intake coordinator at the clinic calls to welcome the patient to the clinic, remind him/her about the upcoming appointment, and review the educational information conveyed by the case manager.
 Patients who have Internet access or cell phones can also receive appointment reminders via e-mail or text message.